 Pat the halibut dry with paper towels and season all over with salt and pepper.
-In a large nonstick skillet, heat the oil over medium high heat until shimmering.
+In a large cast iron or nonstick skillet, heat the oil over medium high heat until shimmering.
 Add the halibut and cook, without moving, for 3 minutes.
 Carefully flip the fish over and continue cooking for 2 minutes until the halibut is just cooked through and easily flakes around the edges.
 Cut into 2 pieces and transfer to plates.

 To the same pan, add the butter and cook over low heat, stirring occasionally, until the butter is golden brown and aromatic, 2 to 3 minutes.

 Spoon the brown butter over the fish, top with the gremolata, and serve the asparagus salad alongside.

 Shop our seafood boxes for next week delivery.Shop Seafood Boxes

 A wine such as a white Rioja from Spain or an unoaked Chardonnay is both medium bodied enough to stand up to the richness of the brown butter, and fresh enough to complement the citrus herb gremolata and asparagus.